 Classes can redefine MATLAB® functions by implementing methods having the same name.
 Overloading is useful when defining specialized types that you want to behave like existing MATLAB types.
 For example, you can implement relational operations, plotting functions, and other commonly used MATLAB functions to work with objects of your class.

 You can also modify default behaviors by implementing specific functions that control these behaviors.
 For more information on functions that modify default behaviors, see Methods That Modify Default Behavior.

 Class methods can provide implementations of MATLAB functions that operate only on instances of the class.
-This is possible because MATLAB can always identify to which class an object belongs.
+This restriction is possible because MATLAB can always identify to which class an object belongs.